XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

  </tr>
 </table>

-When this string of Unicode points is fed to a PDF creator, the output will look like this:
+When this string of Unicode points is fed to a PDF creator that doesn't leverage OTF features, the output will look like this:

 ![Incorrect Devanagari (Hindi) representation of the word Samskrtam](./typography/sanskrit%20devanagari%20bad%20sanskrt.svg)